PPL » Aircraft Tech Knowledge (A) » Basic Aerodynamic Theory

 (d) chord line;

-- A straight line from the leading edge to the trailing edge.
+- is a theoretical straight line drawn from the leading edge to the trailing edge of the aerofoil.

-- The greater the distance the greater the camber.
+- The greater the curvature, the greater the camber.

 - Camber is a direct measure of an aerofoils coefficient of lift (CL).

 - eg. Fletcher/Cresco crop duster